KevinArellano94/KevinArellano94/README.md

 **Currently working on:** GitHub's profile README.md file and Go projects.
 XD

-**I’m currently learning:** Learning Go, Kotlin and Swift development.
+**I’m currently learning:** Learning Go and software architecture.

-**I’m looking to collaborate on:** AI, Machine Learning and Penetration testing certification.
+**I’m looking to collaborate on:** AI, Machine Learning and Penetration testing.

 **Ask me about:** Anything from software engineering, black holes to music.